alielw/APS-NGS-day2-PM/README.md

         python script.py merged_readcounts.txt

 * The downstream analyses we will perform next in R on the desktop.
 Copy the merged read count file onto your desktop.
+You need to open a new terminal window to do this.

         cd Desktop